 Books About Christian Nationalism & Religion In America

 Christian nationalism, along with white supremacy, is the single biggest domestic threat in America, accounting for the large majority of domestic and political violence.
-In the last few decades, it has also become one of the most powerful forces in American politics.
-These books reveal how religion has been used to justify authoritarian control — and how faith has also been twisted into a political weapon.
+It has also become one of the most powerful forces shaping modern American politics.
+These books reveal how religion has been weaponized to justify authoritarian control twisting the Christian faith into a political tool for self-interests — and how individuals, pastors, and movements are fighting back to reclaim faith from extremism.

 America’s Best Idea: The Separation Of Church And State